Short Article

 Results: The mean of REUG values were significantly different between the deformed and normal ears.
 There were two distinct peaks in the REUG curve of the deformed ear, while there was a single peak in that of the normal ear.

-Conclusion: The differences in the REUG at 2–6 kHz between the deformed and normal ears should be adjusted to reach the optimal hearing level for a hearing aid user with cauliflower ear.
+Conclusion: The differences in the REUG at 2–6 kHz between the deformed and normal ears was seen.

 [6] Skoog T, Ohlsén L, Sohn SA.
 Perichondrial potential for cartilagenous regeneration.
 Scand J Plast Reconstr Surg.
 1972;6(2):123-5.
 [DOI:10.3109/02844317209036711]